All you need to know about kitchen layouts

-This layout is especially useful in tiny kitchens, providing all the workspace you need in a compact unit.
+This layout is handy in tiny kitchens, providing all the workspace you need in a compact unit.
 A single Galley may involve collapsing the triangle, but you can’t go wrong with a sink-cooker-fridge set up.

 The Galley approach can work just as well in a larger kitchen, leaving plenty of floor space for a large dining table at one end, sectioning the room off into cooking and dining areas.

 The Island Layout